-Richard Dickenson runs Integrated Carpentry Tutorials (ICT), a company designed to deliver “Carpentry Refresher” lessions to teach 10 to 15 students at a time.
+Richard Dickenson's Integrated Carpentry Tutorials (ICT), is a company designed to deliver “Carpentry Refresher” lessions, to teach 10 to 15 students at a time.
 They take three sets of two-day sessions about how to challenge the Industry Training Authority of B.C.'s (ITA) Inter-Provincial exam.
 This is permitting journeymen carpenters to obtain valuable Red Seal Certification.
 Canadian Red Seal Carpenters receive top union pay rates and benefits across Canada, U.S.A., U.K., other European countries, Australia, and Japan.

 Dickenson began teaching carpentry at a community college in Campbell River, B.C., in 2010 and has spent more than six years preparing qualified carpenters to successfully challenge the ITA exam.

 "Anybody with the required number of hours (provable by employers and verified by the ITA in B.C., -- 9,720 hours) will be permitted to write the exam." he says.
 Successful students graduate to receive an immediate 10-15% bump in the size of their pay envelope plus benefits.
 In fact, in the modern workforce it is more often than not the deciding factor on whether they get the job.

 Once they have Red Seal certification, they can expand career aspirations to include making the jump to Foreman, General Foreman, Superintendent, Project Manager, and Business Owner.
 They can apprentice other carpenters under their tutelage.
 But first they have to get through a university-level exam, and Dickenson delivers a course that is remarkably successful in helping them do it.

 “The problem with Red Seal exam is that it is not focused on determining your skill level and knowledge as a carpenter, rather, the questions are needlessly complicated and designed for the candidates to fail.
 Dense, complex sentence structure to mask a very simple question is the culprit."